Shopify/web-configs/.changeset/pretty-gorillas-dress.md

 '@shopify/eslint-plugin': major
 ---

-upgrade @typescript-eslint and eslint plugins
+upgrade @typescript-eslint and eslint plugins and drop support for node 14